 About me

-I integrate techniques from humanistic-existential and psychodynamic therapeutic approaches to facilitate your therapy.
+I integrate techniques from humanistic-existential and psychoanalytic therapeutic approaches to facilitate your therapy.
 Working within this evidence-based framework, I am able to offer a safe and nurturing space, free from judgment, for you to explore whatever may be going on for you.

 What will our first session look like?